Skip to content

 instances_distribution {

-on_demand_base_capacity = 1 # Always have 1 on-demand
+on_demand_base_capacity = 1 # one runner always on

-on_demand_percentage_above_base_capacity = 0 # Rest are Spot
+on_demand_percentage_above_base_capacity = 0 # everything else is Spot

 spot_allocation_strategy = "capacity-optimized"